TheRog-007/RogsTextAdventure_JS/README.md

 # RogsTextAdventure_JS
 The JavaScript Version!

-Potential employers who have seen my website know I initially did a basic 80s text style adventure game.
+Original remit:
+Create a simple 80s style text adventure that runs in a console, then translate it into as many console supporting languages as possible to show my flexibility and knowledge of programming languages.

-Originally done in Vb .NET it was converted too:
+Originally done in VB .NET it was converted too:
 - C#
 - Delphi
-- COBOL
+- COBOL (!!)

-I thought a JavaScript version would be impossible due to JavaScript not being able to read files from a PC.

-However..

-I have recently finished a massively intensive course in JavaScript beginner to expert and I now know how to do it!

-This version obviously uses CSS and I composed some music for it - enjoy!
+As a tech demo it is currently limited to movement only via simple commands such as: move north Required some utilities to be written especially for converting the level file into a COBOL friendly format.

+Why no C++ version?
+Well because C# is basically in many ways the same!
+(Might do it later on..)

+This JavaScript version obviously does not run in a console so not technically meeting the remit, but it was fun to do!

+Background music and all other music was written and composed by me!